 Near Niagara-on-the-Lake in Regional Municipality of Niagara, Ontario — Central Canada

 Location.
-43° 9.517′ N, 79° 6.135′ W. Marker is near Niagara-on-the-Lake, Ontario, in Regional Municipality of Niagara.
-Marker is at the intersection of York Road (County Route 81) and Four Mile Creek, on the left when traveling east on York Road.
-The historic marker is located on the northwestern corner of the Touch for map.
-Marker is in this post office area: Niagara-on-the-Lake, Ontario L0S 1P0, Canada.
+43° 9.48′ N, 79° 3.076′ W. Marker is near Niagara-on-the-Lake, Ontario, in Regional Municipality of Niagara.
+Marker is at the intersection of Portage Road (Local Route 61) and the Niagara Parkway Roundabout, on the right when traveling west on Portage Road.
+It is between road and the parking lot for Queenston Height National Historic Site (Brock’s Monument).
+Touch for map.
+Marker is in this post office area: Niagara-on-the-Lake, Ontario L0S 1J0, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Attack (about 240 meters away, measured in a direct line); Laura Ingersoll SecordThe Battle of Queenston Heights (approx. 0.3 kilometers away); Brock's Monument (approx. 0.3 kilometers away); The Decisive Battle (approx. 0.3 kilometers away); The "Colored Corps" 1812 - 1815 (approx. 0.3 kilometers away); Sir Isaac Brock (approx. 0.3 kilometers away); Roy Terrace (approx. 0.3 kilometers away).

 Regarding Southern Terminus of The Bruce Trail.
 The trail is an approximately 900 kilometer-long marked footpath between this location and the northernmost point on the peninsula between Lake Huron proper and the lake’s Georgian Bay.